Go Green with Your Kitchen Remodel

 Yes, you can … renovate your kitchen without sacrificing your concern for the environment.
 The trick is plenty of advance research and careful planning.
-Change only what you need to and use the most eco-friendly materials you can find, locally sourced and built if at all possible.
+Change only what you need to and use the most eco-friendly materials you can find, sourced and built locally if at all possible.
 Choose durable installations and classic designs that will not require replacement for many years to come.
 And enjoy your new kitchen!

 You may be pleasantly surprised at how simple it is to get a new look without tearing down and replacing all your cabinetry.
 Instead, you may well be able to save money and resources by refreshing your kitchen cabinets in one of the following 4 environmentally conscious ways: